Souvik7861/PROJECTS/5. CDC Pipeline from MySQL RDS to Snowflake/ReadMe.md

 END;
 ```
 #### Step 10: Test the Data Pipeline by inserting, deleting and updating data in MySQL rds.
-commands used to test the file are at test.txt .
+Run the sql commands in test.txt file and check if the change is captured in snowflake or not .

 Executed commands in MySQL rds :
 ![p5 s6](https://github.com/Souvik7861/PROJECTS/assets/120063616/d92a4748-558d-4e4e-908e-5103a0177490)